My Favorite Dentist Exhibits Another Part of Healthcare

 Yes, I may have MS. But it doesn’t have me!

-Another part of Healthcare involves my Multiple Sclerosis journey.
+Another part of Health involves my Multiple Sclerosis journey.

 Diagnosed at seventeen, two months after high school graduation, by Dr. Thomas Dugan in Johnstown, Pennsylvania.
-MS research says those living in northern states have xx% of being diagnosed with the disease.
+MS research says those living in northern states have a greater percentage of being diagnosed with the disease.

 After I graduated from college, I moved to Virginia and joined my husband.
 We met at Indiana University of Pennsylvania, were pinned and he put a ring on my finger.
 He graduated a year ahead of me.